This post may contain affiliate links. For more information, read my disclosure policy.

 Instructions

 • Add pudding mix to a large bowl.
 Add milk and whisk until smooth.
-The mixture will be slightly lumpy from the coconut in the pudding mix.
+If using coconut pudding, the mixture will be slightly lumpy from the coconut in the pudding mix.)
 Let sit for 5 minutes until soft set.
 Stir in coconut.
 Pour into pie crust.
 Cover and chill for at least 3-4 hours.

-• Before serving, top with whipped cream and toasted coconut.
+• Before serving, top with whipped cream or whipped topping and toasted coconut.
 Store covered in refrigerator for up to 3 days.

 Recipe Notes